yuval-a/deriveODM/mongoose-derive-migration.md

 It basically follows Mongoose's features as they are presented in their documentation, and compare it to equalivent features in Derive.

 ## Schemas and Models
-A schema is the definition of available data properties in a data model (in derive it is referred to as "model definition").
+A schema is the definition of available data properties in a data model (in Derive it is referred to as "model definition").
 In both frameworks you use a JS object literal to describe the schema.
 Moongose enforce the usage of **strictly typed** data types (you need to define the data type for each property) - while Derive does not enforce data types.
 You may use "default values" in the schema definition in Derive, and they can also be treated as "data type hints" (e.g. a default value of an empty string hints a string value, a default numerical hints a number value, and so on...)